syncfusion-content/fileformat-docs/File-Formats/XlsIO/create-read-edit-excel-files-in-azure-app-service-windows.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example of how to create an Excel file in ASP.NET Core using Azure App Service Windows in C# is present on [this GitHub page].
+A complete working example of how to read and edit an Excel file in Azure App Service Windows in C# is present on [this GitHub page].

 Click [here](https://www.syncfusion.com/document-processing/excel-framework/net-core) to explore the rich set of Syncfusion Excel library (XlsIO) features.